bylexus/pcms/doc/site/quickstart/index.md

 ```

 The YAML front matter is the start part beteween the `---` separators, and (may) contain valid YAML content.
-This content then will become availabe in your `pongo2` templates in the `variables` map.
+This content then will become available in your `pongo2` templates via the `page.Metadata` object.
 For Markdown files, the only needed entry is `template: `, which defines the HTML template to be used from the `templates/` folder
 to generate the final HTML.